ng-docs/angular-cn/aio/content/guide/binding-overview.md

 ### Preventing name collisions

-The context against which an expression evaluates is the union of the template variables, the directive's context object&mdash;if it has one&mdash;and the component's members.
+The context against which an expression evaluates is the union of the template variables, the directive's context object—if it has one—and the component's members.
 If you reference a name that belongs to more than one of these namespaces, Angular applies the following precedence logic to determine the context:

 1. The template variable name.